-Provide choices and wait for response (look, sound, reach, touch, words): Give a child a choice between two things.
-Hold up the object (Apple or banana), label them, watch for a response, and label the one they choose.
+Provide choices and wait for a response (look, sound, reach, touch, words): give a child a choice between two things.
+Hold up the object (apple or banana), label them, watch for a response, and label the one they choose.
 Remember, kids may not always choose correctly so you may have to do this a few times.

 There are lots more strategies to use.
 You can find more suggestions on www.hanen.org.